Himani1805/Prime-Health/README.md

 3. **Patients:** Add a new patient using the modal
 4. **Prescriptions:** Create prescription and test PDF download
 5. **Appointments:** Book appointments with conflict checking
+6. **Staff Mangement(Admin only):** Admin can manage staff like Add Doctors, Nurse, Receptionist etc

 ---